rshashank-r/rshashank-r/README.md

 # 👋 Hi there, I'm Shashank!

-🎯 Backend Developer | ☁️ Cloud Enthusiast | 💻 Full Stack Explorer

-I’m passionate about solving real-world problems using robust backend systems and smart technology.
-From designing scalable APIs in Python and Java to deploying intelligent AI models on the cloud — I enjoy creating meaningful digital solutions that make a difference.
+I’m passionate about solving real-world problems through full-stack development and smart technology.
+From crafting responsive user interfaces with HTML, CSS, JavaScript, and TypeScript to building scalable APIs using Python and Java with Spring Boot — I enjoy creating end-to-end digital solutions that are both intuitive and impactful.
+I also leverage cloud platforms like GCP and Firebase to deliver intelligent, production-ready applications.

 ---